Residential Soil Testing

 SERVICES

-GTS undertakes residential site classifications for Bendigo, Echuca, Wallan and surrounds.
+GTS undertakes residential site classifications for regional Victoria and southern New South Wales, including but not limited to: Bendigo, Echuca, Wallan and surrounds.

 What is residential soil testing?

-A “soil test” or “site classification” is used to categorise the soil and geological conditions at a specific location to assess its suitability for construction and the type of foundation needed.
+A “soil test” or “site classification” is used to categorise the soil and geological conditions to determine site reactivity and founding conditions so that the most appropriate type of footing may be designed for the proposed development.

 The site classification is based on the Australian Standard AS 2870-2011 – “Residential slabs and footings.”